x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-server.md

 </ul>

 <p>Looking for information on prior versions of Exchange Server?
-Documentation for <a href="https://technet.microsoft.com/library/bb124558(EXCHG.141).aspx">Exchange Server 2010</a> and <a href="https://technet.microsoft.com/library/bb124558(v=exchg.150).aspx">Exchange Server 2013</a> is also available on TechNet.
+Documentation for <a href="https://docs.microsoft.com/previous-versions/office/exchange-server-2010/bb124558(v=exchg.141)">Exchange Server 2010</a> and <a href="https://docs.microsoft.com/Exchange/exchange-server-2013-exchange-2013-help">Exchange Server 2013</a> is also available.